Georges Méliès

 A look back at the life, style and influences of the famed filmmaker Georges Méliès and an examination of his role in the story of "Hugo."

-L'Alchimiste Parafaragaramus ou la Cornue infernale L'Alchimiste Parafaragaramus ou la Cornue infernale (1906) Character: N/A
+L'Alchimiste Parafaragamus ou la Cornue infernale L'Alchimiste Parafaragamus ou la Cornue infernale (1906) Character: N/A

 A wizard sleeps at a table in his well-appointed sitting room.
 From a drawer in the table, a snake appears.